 So, if you’re used to exfoliating your skin with a loofah or an exfoliating glove, then let me tell you how it’s different from dry brushing.

-With regular exfoliating, we usually understand that it is done once your skin is wet and the pores have been opened up.
+With regular exfoliating, we usually understand that it is done once your skin is wet with warm/hot water.

-Dry brushing, on the other hand, is the complete opposite, as it involves exfoliating while your skin is dry.
+Dry brushing is the complete opposite of regular in-the-shower exfoliation, as it involves exfoliating while your skin is dry.

-The reason dry brushing is so popular is due to the fact that once you exfoliate your skin while it’s dry you can remove a lot more of the dead skin cells.
+The reason dry brushing is so popular is that once you exfoliate your skin while it’s dry you can remove a lot more of the dead skin cells.

-But when the skin cells are wet with soaked up water then it is a bit more difficult for the dead skin cells to shed.
+But when the skin cells are wet with soaked up water then it’s more difficult for the dead skin cells to shed.

 How Many Times a Week Should You Dry Brush Your Skin